 What is the Engineering Seminar (ENGRG 1050)?

 All first-year students are pre-enrolled in a section of ENGRG 1050.
 This one-credit fall course gives first-year students an opportunity to get to know their Faculty Advisors on a more personal level.
 Meeting regularly with their advisees gives Faculty Advisors an opportunity to learn about each student, to assist in resolving problems as they arise, and to help new students adjust to the demands of the engineering curriculum.
 Activities in ENGRG 1050 may include discussion of engineering careers, active research in the college and engineering in general, ethics, and workshops on study and exam skills useful to engineering students.
 Practicing engineers, student services professionals, and faculty members from different disciplines may join the group from time to time.

 Will I need a personal computer?

-We constantly maintain and modernize our computing facilities in the College to make sure that each student has access to necessary technology.
+We constantly maintain and modernize our computing facilities in the College to make sure that each student has access to the necessary technology.
 So the answer to this question is "no", you don't need to have your own computer, though most students feel that owning one is convenient and opt to have one.
-If you decide to buy a computer prior to coming to Cornell, check out these computer recommendations.
+For this fall 2020, keep in mind, you have a hybrid schedule which includes online courses and students will be leaving campus come Thanksgiving and will finish the semester from you.
+If you decide to buy a computer, check out these computer recommendations.